Staff covered by Personnel Policies for Staff Members (PPSM) policy:

 Managers should provide formal evaluations to their employees.
-This year managers must complete written performance reviews for all subordinate non-represented staff in their unit by 8/31/16, confirmed by the VCs and Deans, or designees.
-Merit increases that are delayed will not be retroactive and will be effective the 1st of the month following completion of the required training and/or performance reviews.
+Managers must complete written performance reviews for all subordinate non-represented staff in their unit by 8/31/17, confirmed by the VCs and Deans, or designees to receive a salary increase.
+Salary increases that are delayed will not be retroactive and will be effective the 1st of the month following completion of the required training and/or performance reviews.

-Managers should inform their staff about their salary increases by the end of October.
-Employees paid monthly will see the increase in their paycheck on 11/1/16 and those on a bi-weekly schedule will see the merit increase in their 11/16/16 paycheck.
-Equity increases, if provided, will be in their paycheck 12/1/16 if paid monthly and in their paycheck on 11/16/16 if paid biweekly.
+Managers should inform their staff about their salary increases by October 15th.
+Employees paid monthly will see the increase in their paycheck on 11/1/17 and those on a bi-weekly schedule will see the salary increase in their 10/18/17 paycheck.

 Does this mean that there will be some staff who won’t be receiving any increase?
 How is the campus addressing increases in cost of living?

 Staff whose performance does not meet expectations (i.e. a rating of 1 or 2) will not receive an increase.
-Managers are considering both one-time bonuses and base salary increases.
-Performance, external, and internal equity will drive those decisions.
+Managers are considering both salary increases and one-time bonuses.
+Performance, internal, and external equity will drive those decisions.
 Percentages will vary.
-Berkeley provides merit increases and salary adjustments which reflect the increased value of the employee’s contributions to the organization rather than cost of living increases.
+Berkeley provides salary increases and salary increases which reflect the increased value of the employee’s contributions to the organization rather than cost of living increases.

 The funding for this program comes from campus budgets.
-We receive no additional funding from UCOP to support any of these increases.
-Units were advised as they were planning for their FY17 budgets to include 3% for an anticipated non-represented salary program.
+The Berkeley campus receives no additional funding from UCOP to support any of these increases.
+Units were advised as they were planning for their FY18 budgets to include 3% for an anticipated non-represented salary program.